 The coldness of the winter can still be felt on certain days in March, but the temperatures during the day are about 15°C / 59°F and thus rather pleasant, especially if the sun shines.
 In the morning and at night, however, it does get quite chilly with usually less than 10°C / 50°F, which is a palpable temperature difference.
 The sun sets around 6 p.m., and March has the least sunshine hours of March, April, and May.

-・Dress in layers; bring a winter jacket and scarf
+・Dress in layers; bring a light jacket and scarf

-・Dress in layers; bring a jacket and scarf
+・Dress in layers; bring a light jacket and scarf

 The maximum temperatures often exceed 20°C / 68°F in May and thus it is a wonderfully pleasant month that is usually neither too hot nor too cold.
 Even the nights start to get warmer and are rarely below 10°C / 50°F. May’s sunshine hours are also the longest, but spring rain is also very characteristic for this beautiful month.
 Taking a look at the weather forecast before heading out to explore Tokyo is definitely recommended, lest you want to be surprised by sudden showers.